-The purpose of the Honors Program at East Central Community College is to provide enriched educational experiences for the academically talented students.
-Specially designed honors classes are offered to stimulate the honor student's spirit of inquiry and to provide opportunities for more in-depth study in several subject areas.
+The purpose of the Honors Program at East Central Community College is to provide academically talented students enriched educational experiences including the opportunity for independent projects and research, greater intellectual challenge, and association with others of similar abilities and interests.
+Specially designed honors classes are offered to stimulate students' spirit of inquiry and provide opportunities for in-depth study in several subject areas.